France looking to buy into Alcatel cable unit

 The French government is concerned about Alcatel-Lucent’s plan to use patents as collateral for its 1.6 billion euro loan because intellectual property could fall into the hands of foreign banks.

-In December, the loss-making telecoms equipment maker agreed an asset-backed loan from Credit Suisse and Goldman Sachs to help it deal with incoming debt maturities and fund its ongoing restructuring.
+In December, the loss-making telecoms equipment maker agreed an asset-backed loan from Credit Suisse CSGN.VX and Goldman Sachs (GS.N) to help it deal with incoming debt maturities and fund its ongoing restructuring.

 Reporting by Astrid Wendlandt; Editing by Christian Plumb